papir805/pokemon_classification/README.md

 To see the code I wrote to analyze the data and build kNN and logistic regression models: [click here](https://github.com/papir805/pokemon_classification/blob/main/pkmn_legendary_classification_knn.ipynb)

 ## Method
-1) Left-Join Pokemon table and Combats table.
+1) Left-Join Pokémon table and Combats table.
-2) Transform numerical predictors such that they're all on the same scale.
-    - kNN classification compares Euclidean distance between points when classifying an observation.
-Some of our numeric values are on a larger scale than others, which will have an impact on Euclidean distance, and may skew our understanding of the strength of a given predictor in the model.
-3) Check correlation between Legendary and all predictors.
+2) Check correlation between Legendary and all predictors.
 Visualize the relationships using:
     - Heatmaps
     - Scatter Plots
     - Histograms
+3) kNN
+    - Transform numerical predictors such that they're all on the same scale.
+        - kNN classification compares Euclidean distance between points when classifying an observation.
+Some of our numeric values are on a larger scale than others, which will have an impact on Euclidean distance, and may skew our understanding of the strength of a given predictor in the model.
-4) Create models of varying complexity and use hyperparameter tuning to determine optimal number of neighors (k).
+    - Create models of varying complexity and use hyperparameter tuning to determine optimal number of neighors (k).
-5) Train models using optimal k neighbors and check performance on testing data.
+    - Train models using optimal k neighbors on generation 1-6 data and estimate testing performance using k-Fold Repeated Cross Validation.
+    - Evaluate model performance on new data from Pokémon generation 7.
+4) Logistic Regression
+    - Train model on generation 1-6 data and estimate testing performance using k-Fold Repeated Cross Validation.
-6) Evaluate model performance on new data from Pokemon generation 7.
+    - Evaluate model performance on new data from Pokémon generation 7.

 # kNN Results: